jhublast/jhublast.github.io/README.md

 For example, to add a new event:
 1. Run `hugo new events/<filename>.md` (I've been using `YYYYMMDD.md` as the filename where `YYYYMMDD` corresponds to the date of the talk.)
 2. Navigate to `content/events/<filename>.md` and open the Markdown file in you preferred text editor.
 3. Edit the `title`, `talkdate`, etc fields in the front matter, and add the abstract to the body.
 Note: the `date` field is auto generated for the time the file was created and is not used, so no need to change it.
 The `talkdate` field should be the datetime of the talk.
-If there is no speaker website, leave the field blank.
+If there is no speaker website, leave the field blank or empty string `''`.
 If for some reason you do not want the event published immediately, you can set `draft` is to `true`.
-4. If you would like to preview the changes locally, run `hugo server` to start a local version of the website.
+4. If you would like to preview the changes locally, run `hugo server` from the root directory to start a local version of the website.
 5. Add and commit your changes, either to a branch to merge into `master`, or directly into `master`.
+Due to the infrequency of updates and small amount of maintainers, pushing to `master` has been fine.
 6. Changes should appear live on the website in about 1 minute.
 You can monitor the status in the [Github Actions](https://github.com/jhublast/jhublast.github.io/actions) page (`deploy-to-gh-pages` is the website build by Hugo, `pages build and deployment` publishes to the live site.
 NOTE: If no events have been added for a while (e.g. over summer break), Github might make the workflow inactive, and you will have to manually reactivate them from the Actions page.